purpleteam-labs/purpleteam-s2-containers/README.md

 Once the Selenium containers are running (Keeping `docker stats` running in a terminal is convenient for viewing this), you can confirm which Selenium container is using which external port with `docker container ls`, as Docker has no idea which ports you have assigned to which of your VNC client entries, so the name of a given VNC client entry may not necessarily match the Selenium container with the same name.
 For this reason it is a good idea to confirm the port mappings with `docker container ls`.

-In order to correlate which Selenium container is being used for which Test Session when you have multiple Test Sessions you may need to review the running app-scanner log.
+In order to correlate which Selenium container is being used for which `appScanner` _Test Session_ when you have multiple `appScanner` _Test Sessions_ you may need to review the running app-scanner log.
 You may also need to make sure that the app-scanner is configured to log level `debug` in order to see some or more of the following log messages:

-`[app.parallel] cucCli process with PID "28" has been spawned for test session with Id "lowPrivUser"`
+`[app.parallel] cucCli process with PID "28" has been spawned for Test Session with Id "lowPrivUser"`

-`[app.parallel] cucCli process with PID "34" has been spawned for test session with Id "adminUser"`
+`[app.parallel] cucCli process with PID "34" has been spawned for Test Session with Id "adminUser"`

 `[pid-28,world] seleniumContainerName is: seleniumstandalone_chrome_1`

 `[pid-34,world] seleniumContainerName is: seleniumstandalone_chrome_2`

-In this example we have two Test Sessions configured in our _[Job](https://github.com/purpleteam-labs/purpleteam/blob/d08581dadf29ebd0becd1623a408335f2e72e15e/testResources/jobs/job_0.1.0-alpha.1_local)_.
+In this example we have two `appScanner` _Test Sessions_ configured in our _[Job](https://github.com/purpleteam-labs/purpleteam/blob/d08581dadf29ebd0becd1623a408335f2e72e15e/testResources/jobs/job_0.1.0-alpha.1_local)_.
 One has an `id` of `lowPrivUser` and one has an `id` of `adminUser`.
-In this example the `lowPrivUser` Test Session has a process with `PID` `28` and the `adminUser` Test Session has a process with `PID` `34`.
+In this example the `lowPrivUser` _Test Session_ has a process with `PID` `28` and the `adminUser` _Test Session_ has a process with `PID` `34`.
-In the next two log messages after that we see by correlating the PIDs that the `lowPrivUser` Test Session is running a container named `seleniumstandalone_chrome_1` and `adminUser` Test Session is running a container named `seleniumstandalone_chrome_2`.
+In the next two log messages after that we see by correlating the `PID`s that the `lowPrivUser` _Test Session_ is running a container named `seleniumstandalone_chrome_1` and `adminUser` _Test Session_ is running a container named `seleniumstandalone_chrome_2`.
-There are no guarantees as to which Test Session will run which of the seleniumstandalone_chrome_[n] containers, so if you need to be sure then use this correlation technique.
+There are no guarantees as to which `appScanner` _Test Session_ will run which of the seleniumstandalone_chrome_[n] containers, so if you need to be sure then use this correlation technique.

 To VNC to the Selenium containers, once you have Remmina running, simply double click on one or more of the VNC entries you created above and you should be able to see the browser being interacted with... providing the Cucumber test steps in the app-scanner are actually up to that point.
 You can of course slow your tests down, pause them, step through them with a debugger.
-These details are in the purpleteam [documentation](https://purpleteam-labs.com/doc/local/workflow/#app-scanner-and-sub-processes).
+These details are in the _PurpleTeam_ [documentation](https://purpleteam-labs.com/doc/local/workflow/#app-scanner-and-sub-processes).

 ## Redirecting and viewing container logs